 The Department maintains an outstanding seminar program with invited speakers of international stature, which enables our graduate students to interact with leaders and innovators in their fields.
-DGSE seminars are open to the local and university geoscience community eager to learn about the latest topics in geological science and engineering research.
+DGSE seminars are open to the local and University geoscience community eager to learn about the latest topics in geological science and engineering research.

-Fall 2021 seminar schedule
+Spring 2022 seminar schedule

 |Date||Seminar title||Presenter||Talk Format|

 |2/7/2022||The real Antler orogeny and tectonic implications for western Laurentia||Pat Cashman, University of Nevada, Reno||In-person and virtual|